Selena Gomez Deletes Instagram App ‘Once A Week’ Over Soul-Crushing Comments

 Selena Gomez conceded that the negative comments were part of the mental drain that forced the “Same Old Love” singer to take a break from touring and seek treatment.
 During the 90-day program, Selena Gomez was able to recover from both her physical and mental ailments.

-Seemingly, the therapy is helping Selena Gomez cope with the worse parts of her fame.
+Seemingly, the therapy is helping Selena Gomez cope with the worst parts of her fame.
 Not only has Selena Gomez returned to the film industry, but she has also been active on social media since returning from her hiatus.
 When Selena Gomez became the first celebrity to cross the 110 million mark on Instagram, the Spring Breakers actress thanked her audience for their support.

 Thank you fam for 110.
 I promise I will continue to cherish my platform and speaking truth but more importantly, each and every one of you have changed my life.
 I'm very grateful.